ngandrass/moodle-data-archiving-concept/docs/requirements/user-stories.md

     the far future (5 to 10 years), so that the data can be retrieved in case of legal disputes.

     As a <b>system administrator</b>, I want the archives to be stored in a way that is independent of specific software and its versions, so that I do not need to restore an ancient Moodle instance to retrieve data.
+This explicitly includes storing the data in a way that is independent of the Moodle LMS.

 !!! abstract "[US-DI-00] Data integrity"
     As a <b>legal staff member</b>, I want to be able to verify that the data in the archives has not been tampered with,